-We conducted a supply chain survey of the 566 in-scope suppliers that we identified may contribute necessary Conflict Minerals to our products.
-In calendar year 2022 we included metal, electronics and plastic suppliers and manufacturers and took a risk-based approach which focused on the majority of our manufacturing spend.
+We conducted a supply chain survey of the 84 in-scope suppliers that we identified may contribute necessary Conflict Minerals to our products.
+In calendar year 2024 we included metal, electronics and plastic suppliers and manufacturers and took a risk-based approach which focused on suppliers and manufacturers with which we have spent a majority of our manufacturing-related expenses.

-We received responses from in-scope suppliers representing approximately an 80.7% response rate, containing the names and locations of reported smelters or refiners (see Annex 1) and the potential countries of origin (see Annex 2) of the mines or facilities that process Conflict Minerals, compared to approximately a 72.3% response rate attained for reporting year 2021.
+We received responses from in-scope suppliers representing approximately an 80.73% response rate, containing the names and locations of reported smelters or refiners (see Annex 1) and the potential countries of origin (see Annex 2) of the mines or facilities that process Conflict Minerals, compared to approximately an 84.34% response rate attained for reporting year 2023.

-Of the 80.7% (67 from 83) of suppliers and manufacturers that responded:
+Of the 80.73% (88 from 113) of suppliers and manufacturers that responded:

-- 0% of in-scope suppliers were classified as "DRC conflict free" - 6.0% of in-scope suppliers were classified as "Not from DRC" - 56.7% of in-scope suppliers were classified as "Free no 3TG" - 11.9% of in-scope suppliers were classified as "Undetermined not from DRC" - 11.9% of in-scope suppliers were classified as "Undetermined from DRC" - 13.4% of in-scope suppliers were classified as "Undefined from DRC"
+- 0% of in-scope suppliers were classified as "DRC conflict free" - 9% of in-scope suppliers were classified as "Not from DRC" - 56% of in-scope suppliers were classified as "Free no 3TG" - 7% of in-scope suppliers were classified as "Undetermined not from DRC" - 8% of in-scope suppliers were classified as "Undetermined from DRC" - 21% of in-scope suppliers were classified as "Undefined from DRC"